"The Rules of the Cookie Exchange"

 at your party, no-bakes are not really cookies, they're more of a candy.

-a heads up that there will be non-baked items.
+gives your guests the heads up that there will be non-baked items.
+Information

 3. Please bring 6 dozen total.